 Cannot shrink D and extend C in Disk Management

-As you see, Extend Volume greyed out for C drive after shrinking D, why?
+As you see in the screenshot, Extend Volume greyed out for C drive after shrinking D, why?
 From Microsoft explanation, to enlarge a drive with Extend Volume function, there should be adjacent Unallocated space on the right side.

 Windows has another Diskpart command tool that is able to shrink and extend partition, too.
-Unfortunately, the same with GUI Disk Management, it cannot shrink D to expand C drive.
-So you need 3rd-party program to complete this task.
-For Windows 10/8/7/Vista/XP users, there is free partition software such as NIUBI Partition Editor Free, which is 100% clean without any bundles.
+Unfortunately, the same with Disk Management, diskpart cannot shrink D to expand C drive.

 How to shrink D to expand C drive with free partition editor

-Download and install NIUBI Partition Editor Free edition, you'll see the main window with disk partition information and available operations.
+Download and install NIUBI Partition Editor, you'll see the main window with disk partition information and available operations.